SherrieZ/Segmenting-and-Clustering-Neighborhoods-in-Toronto/README.md

 # github-example
-This repository is for coursera (applied data science capstone) assignment
+This repository is for coursera course
+Applied Data Science Capstone
+week 3 assignment